The Complete Ecommerce SEO Guide for Beginners

 Browse Subreddits

-Head over to Reddit and search for your product.
+Just head over to Reddit and search for your product.

-"Communities" related to "dog food" on Reddit
+"Communities" related to "dog food" on Reddit.

 For example, “dry food” and “wet food” cropped up multiple times in one of these subreddits.